 Recovery is arguably the most important aspect of performance enhancement.
-Training is paramount, but if you train hard, you need to recover hard as well.
+Training is paramount, and when your training is good, you need to recover better.
 For endurance athletes, recovery is especially important because our legs take such a beating with each workout.
-We need to regain the muscle glycogen used up during exercise AND facilitate the repair of damaged muscle fibers.
-There are really only 2 ways to do recover effectively.
+We need to regain the muscle glycogen used up during exercise AND heal damaged muscle fibers.
+There are really only 2 ways to recover effectively.
 1 – rest for 3 or more days.
 2 – optimize your nutritional strategies to meet the intense demands of your sport.
 The most important step in optimizing your nutrition is eating the right amounts of fats, carbohydrates, and proteins each day.
 The second step is timing your food optimally throughout the day.
 The most important times for athletes to fuel are before, during, and after training.
 Before exercise you are getting ready to PERFORM; during exercise your goal is to SUSTAIN; and after exercise your goal is to RECOVER.

-RecoverElite is the best recovery formula on the market – scientifically engineered to refuel and repair exhausted muscles after training.
-Following exercise, rates of muscle glycogen resynthesis are optimized with mostly fast digesting carbohydrates at a dose of 1.0 – 1.2 grams of carbohydrate per kilogram of body weight.
+RecoverElite is the best recovery formula for endurance athletes (and most other athletes) – scientifically engineered to refuel and repair exhausted muscles after training.
+Following exercise, rates of muscle glycogen resynthesis are optimized with mostly fast digesting carbohydrates (sugars) at a dose of 1.0 – 1.2 grams of carbohydrate per kilogram of body weight.
 Muscle protein synthesis is the name of the repair process for muscle fibers.
 Muscle protein synthesis is maximized with 0.25 – 0.30 grams of protein per kilogram of body weight.
-This is why a 4:1 ratio of carbohydrate is recommended as the best combination.
+This is why a 4:1 ratio of carbohydrate to protein is recommended as the best combination.
 What is left out of this equation is the leucine threshold.
 Leucine is an essential amino acid whose job is to initiate protein synthesis.
-Most products, if they even have a 4:1 or comparable ratio, do NOT have enough leucine to completely trigger muscle protein synthesis, which is 0.05 grams per kilogram body weight.
+Most products, if they even have a 4:1 ratio, do NOT have enough leucine to completely trigger muscle protein synthesis, which occurs at a dose of 0.05 grams of leucine per kilogram body weight.

 RecoverElite is formulated for a 50 kg athlete for two reasons.
 1 – high-level female endurance athletes are about 50 kg, and 2 – well-trained men are about 75 kg.
 This makes dosing easy at 1.0 – 1.5 servings!
 If you think this is going to cost you, it’s not.
 You can check our competitor analysis here.
-We matched the cheapest efficacious cost per serving and made RecoverElite had the highest quality ingredients like a high degree of hydrolysis whey protein hydrolysate.
-When it comes to muscle recovery, no protein has ever topped whey, but nearly every protein hydrolysate on the market is a ~3% hydrolyzed protein.
-That’s regular protein!
-Ours is certified at 10 – 20%!
-RecoverElite also features an efficacious dose of Carnitine to facilitate muscle damage repair; berberine to enhance insulin sensitivity so carbohydrates can actually be used effectively; Astragin to increase intestinal absorption of nutrients; electrolytes to replace those lost in sweat, and B vitamins to facilitate metabolism!
-If you train hard, RecoverElite.
+When looking for product efficacy, there is no better value than RecoverElite, which uses the highest quality ingredients like Whey Protein Isolate (90% pure protein)!
+RecoverElite also features an efficacious dose of Carnitine to reduce oxidative stress and facilitate muscle damage repair; AstraGin to increase intestinal nutrient absorption; electrolytes to replace those lost in sweat, and B vitamins to facilitate metabolism!
+If you train hard, RecoverElite!

 Cane Sugar – Cane sugar is a natural form of sucrose, the disaccharide of glucose and fructose.
 Usually, large quantities of sugar are unwanted, but post-exercise is the exception.
 High glycemic sugars quickly get into muscles to restock muscle glycogen.

-Fructose – Fructose compliments the other carbohydrates in RecoverElite to take advantage of multiple transporters in the intestine to greatly enhance carbohydrate uptake.
+Fructose – Fructose complements the other carbohydrates in RecoverElite to take advantage of multiple transporters in the intestine to greatly enhance carbohydrate uptake.